Caution: Some people may find parts of this content confronting or distressing.

 The AIHW supports the use of the Mindframe guidelines on responsible, accurate and safe suicide and self-harm reporting.
 Please consider these guidelines when reporting on statistics on the monitoring of suicide and self-harm.

-A review by the Australian Bureau of Statistics (ABS) of reports and coronial findings held by the National Coronial Information System (NCIS) on deaths registered in 2017, found that 1,966 deaths by suicide in Australia had one or more psychosocial risk factors identified—63% of all deaths by suicide registered in that year (ABS 2018).
+As part of the National Suicide and Self-harm Monitoring Project the AIHW has funded the Australian Bureau of Statistics (ABS) to identify and code (using ICD-10) psychosocial risk factors for deaths referred to a coroner, including deaths by suicide.
+Following on from a pilot study (ABS 2019), the ABS reviewed reports and coronial findings held by the National Coronial Information System (NCIS) on deaths registered in 2017, 2018 and 2019.
+Approximately 2,000 deaths by suicide each year in Australia had one or more psychosocial risk factor identified—approximately two-thirds of all deaths by suicide registered each year (ABS 2020).
 The types of psychosocial risk factors associated with deaths by suicide were age dependent and differed throughout the lifespan.

-The horizontal bar graph shows the proportion of coroner-certified deaths by suicide with psychosocial risk factors identified in males in Australia in 2017.
+The horizontal bar graph shows the proportion of coroner-certified deaths by suicide with psychosocial risk factors identified in males in Australia in 2019.
 The user can choose to view the data by sex, by age groups, and by the number of deaths by suicide with psychosocial risk factors identified.
 The risk factor identified in the greatest proportion of coroner-certified deaths by suicide in males at all ages was a ‘personal history of self-harm’ followed by ‘disruption of family by separation and divorce'.
+Data for 2017 and 2018 are also available to view.

-These 3 risk factors featured across all age groups to varying degrees; however, ‘problems related to other legal circumstances’ and ‘other problems relating to economic circumstances’ also emerged as a common risk factor in middle-aged males (35–44, 45–54 and 55–64 years).
+These 3 risk factors featured across all male age groups to varying degrees; however, ‘problems related to other legal circumstances’ and ‘other problems related to housing and economic circumstances’ also emerged as common risk factors in middle-aged males (35–44, 45–54 and 55–64 years).

-For females aged 65 and over, ‘limitation of activities due to disability or other chronic health condition’ was the most common risk factor (associated with 19% of deaths by suicide in this age group).
+For females aged 65 and over, ‘limitation of activities due to disability’ was the most common risk factor in each year (associated with 23% of deaths by suicide in this age group in 2019).

-‘Disruption of family by separation and divorce’ and ‘problems in relationship with spouse or partner’ were the second- and third-most common risk factors in females aged under 45, while ‘disappearance and death of family member (or primary support group)’ tended to increase with age.
+‘Disruption of family by separation and divorce’ and ‘problems in relationship with spouse or partner’ were generally the second- and third-most common risk factors in females aged under 45.

 There is no national standard for the collection of data on psychosocial factors—each state and territory has its own legislation and processes relating to coroner-certified deaths meaning that the type of information collected and held by the NCIS database differs slightly by jurisdiction.
 Also, due to the method used for the collection of data, protective factors are not included.